TalaikisInc/users-cubed-api-next/README.md

 * HTML email templates
 * move to SQS for notifications
 * Phone confirm
-* Cleanup for old data (not confirmed users) in S3
+* Cleanup for old data (not confirmed users, tokens) in S3
 * Shop categories

 Nice to have:

-* Move to JSON repositories with S3 Select for more complex schema and query models
-* Move from Auth0 to original clients
+* Complex schemas
 * Get users by role
-* Lambda per handler, monitoring, alarms, SSM, but it's out of scope of this project
+* Lambda per handler, monitoring, alarms

 ## Licence